 For his greatest high-flying trick, Jaws took on a 25-step stairs in Lyon, France.
 On on early attempt, his board broke upon landing and he tore his medial collateral ligament.
 After months of convalescing, Jaws was back at it again… and again… and again.

 In mid October of 2015, on his umpteenth attempt, Jaws landed on his board to conclude the most ridiculous chapter yet in an ongoing saga of stunning jumps.
+More recently, the same jump was executed on foot by parkour pro Dominic Di Tommaso.

 THE LYON 25